-The Book Blog focuses on book publishing and covers the three aspects of publishing a book.
+This blog focuses on writing and book publishing.
+There are three aspects of publishing a book.
 They are:

-- Produce the Book: Producing the book is simply putting it a form for distribution, such as an e-book (which formats?) or print book (hardcover or soft?).
+Producing the book is simply putting it a form for distribution, such as an e-book (which formats?) or print books (hardcover or soft?).
 Other considerations are cover design, which is critical, interior design, back cover copy, and other supporting elements, such as an ISBN number.

-- Market the Book: The final step is promoting the book.
-Whether we self-publish or traditional publish, it is largely up to us to market our book.
+The final step is promoting the book.
+Whether we self-publish or traditional publishing, it is largely up to us to market our book.
 While others may put forth some effort to help.
 The success or failure of our book sales hinges on our ability to market it.
 Click To Tweet

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!